river-sneed/goat-run/README.md

+# GOAT RUN

+## Characters
+you get to play as a cute little baby goat named billy

+## What do I need to play this amazing game?
+Goat run is made for python V 3.4.4 and py.game V 3.0

+### Support or Contact

+Having trouble with Pages?
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/river-sneed/py.game_platformer/edit/master/README.md) to maintain and preview the content for your website in Markdown files.